Listening and Learning Together

 Diversity and inclusivity is one of our priorities.
 Here are some of the advancements we have made so far:

-- Students are provided opportunities to reflect on and talk about diversity and inclusivity through Year Group assemblies and discussions.
+• We provide students with the opportunity to reflect on and talk about diversity and inclusivity through Year Group assemblies and discussions.
 Students also run their own assemblies, events and activities.

 Diversity and Inclusivity in the Curriculum